cuiwm/go-handbook/README.md

 A collection of Go style and code review notes.

+## go vet

+Run `go vet` as part of testing or building.
+All `go vet` errors MUST be considered as test/build failures and fixed, including false positives.

+Hellogopher will run `go vet` as part of `make test`, and fail on errors.

 ## Flags

 The flags package lends itself to a lot of misuse of global state.